CSC207-UofT/course-project-hairless-codemen/phase2/design_document.md

 Since we don't have that much data to be stored or complex operations to be carried out, in terms of programming, it is easier for us to design the Desktop Application format of UI.
-Besides, using a desktop application eliminates the requirement of having a remote server or storage, and desktop applications have better performance than web applications.
+Besides, using a desktop application eliminates the requirement of having a remote server or storage.

 *c.* The reason for serialization, and when to read and save into files.